miltonejones/todo-app-demo/README.md

-📝 React Todo App
+## 📝 React Todo App
 A fully functional Todo List built with React and the useReducer hook for scalable state management.
 The app includes features such as priority tagging, filtering (by status and priority), and sorting (by date or priority).

-🚀 Features
+# 🚀 Features
-Add new todo items with a title and priority (Low, Medium, High)
+- Add new todo items with a title and priority (Low, Medium, High)

-Mark todos as completed
+- Mark todos as completed

-Delete individual todos
+- Delete individual todos

-Filter by:
+- Filter by:

-Completion status: All, Active, Completed
+- Completion status: All, Active, Completed

-Priority level: All, High, Medium, Low
+- Priority level: All, High, Medium, Low

-Sort by:
+- Sort by:

-Creation date (newest first)
+- Creation date (newest first)

-Priority (High → Low)
+- Priority (High → Low)

-Statistics summary of active and completed todos
+- Statistics summary of active and completed todos

-Clean UI with reusable components
+- Clean UI with reusable components

-🧱 Project Structure
+# 🧱 Project Structure
-bash
-Copy
-Edit

 src/
 ├── App.js                # Main app component, manages state and renders UI ├── components/